Kalie Wright: Miss Idaho 2015

 On July 25, 2014, Wright was crowned Miss Magic Valley 2015 which made her eligible to compete at the 2015 Miss Idaho pageant.
 Entering the state pageant in June 2015, Wright's preliminary competition talent was a vocal performance of "Up to the Mountain" by Patty Griffin.
 Her platform is "Operation Homefront", providing assistance to military families and wounded veterans.

 Wright won the competition on Saturday, June 20, 2015, when she received her crown from outgoing Miss Idaho titleholder Sierra Sandison.
 In addition to the state crown, Wright won preliminary talent and swimsuit awards, the marketing award, and was an honorable mention to the Miracle Maker Award.
 She earned more than $10,000 in scholarship money and prizes from the state pageant.
 As Miss Idaho, her activities include public appearances across the state of Idaho.

 Vying for Miss America 2016

 Wright was Idaho's representative at the Miss America 2016 pageant in Atlantic City, New Jersey, in September 2015.
 In the televised finale on September 13, 2015, she placed outside the Top 15 semi-finalists and was eliminated from competition.
 She was awarded a $3,000 scholarship prize as her state's representative.
 In addition, Wright was awarded a $1,000 Non-Finalist Talent scholarship for her vocal and guitar performance.

 Miss Minnesota USA 2018

 Wright previously competed in the Miss Minnesota USA 2017 on November 28, 2016, placing 1st Runner-Up to Meridith Gould.
 On November 26, 2017, competed in the Miss Minnesota USA 2018 and won the competition and she represented Minnesota at Miss USA 2018.

+Business ventures

+Since May 2017, she has owned Stone Hill Farm, wedding venue in Minnesota, with her husband Jeremiah Korfe.